School & Professional Programs

 Crafting Online Learning Experiences

 Cultivating a virtual community is challenging work.
-Whether you’re a teacher, facilitator, administrator, or executive, Hale can help you develop the skills and strategies necessary to select activities, engage participants, debrief experiences, and make the most of your team’s time together.
+Whether you’re a teacher, facilitator, administrator, or executive, Hale can help you develop the skills and strategies necessary to select activities, engage participants, debrief experiences, and make the most of your group’s time together.

 Crafting Online Learning Experiences will teach you to digitally: